-Punctum experiments in live arts – the best in the field
+Punctum experiments in live arts - making the difference, by making differently

 We're a key organisation for arts excellence and enquiry.
 We examine the relationship between artist, audiences and systems through live arts productions and residencies.

 We work in collaboration with established and emerging artists, audiences, institutions, organisations and businesses.

 Our works are grown regionally and are presented locally, nationally and internationally.

 We are small in scale and big in commitment.